tradestation/webapi-docs/en/getting-started/overview.md

 permalink: overview/
 ---

-The WebAPI is a collection of RESTful web services for interacting with the TradeStation platform.
+The WebAPI is a collection of RESTful web services for interacting with TradeStation.
 These services accept and/or return object data via standard HTTP requests.

 The WebAPI exposes streaming barchart resources, however, this data is throttled.

 All requests are made via HTTPS URIs that represent objects as a hierarchy of resources and/or actions.
 The data object format is either JSON or XML and is determined by the request's accept header.
 Security is based on the OAuth 2.0 spec and all requests require a user access token be included.

-We are currently on Version 2 of the WebAPI - baseurl = [http://api.tradestation.com/v2](https://api.tradestation.com/v2)
+We are currently on Version 2 of the WebAPI - baseurl = [https://api.tradestation.com/v2](https://api.tradestation.com/v2)

 Here is a simple example of requesting a list of accounts for a particular user:

+### HTTP Request

     GET https://api.tradestation.com/WebAPI/users/testuser/accounts HTTP/1.1
     Authorization: token
     Accept: application/json
     Content-Type: application/x-www-form-urlencoded
     Host: api.tradestation.com

+### HTTP Response

     HTTP/1.1 200 OK
     Cache-Control: private